ankitects/anki-manual/filtered-decks.md

 ## Rescheduling

 By default, Anki will return cards to their home decks with altered scheduling based on your performance in the filtered deck.
-If you disable the **reschedule cards based on my answers** option, Anki will return the cards in the same state they were in when they were moved into the filtered deck.
+In the old scheduler, if you disable the **reschedule cards based on my answers** option, Anki will return the cards in the same state they were in when they were moved into the filtered deck.
 This is useful for quickly flipping through material.